datafold/os-diff-pr-tutorial/README.md

 - 123 rows changed from having string values of "UNDER REVIEW" or "PENDING" in Prod to being `NULL` in the PR.
   - These are the primary keys that are missing from the PR.

-By materializing the results of our `data-diff` in the warehouse, we gained insight into data changes on the level of individual values, as well as the ability to quickly summarize the Test Results Table into meaningful conclusions about the impact the PR code will have on the data.
+By materializing the results of our `data-diff` in the warehouse, we gained insight into data changes on the level of individual values, as well as the ability to quickly summarize the Diff Results Table into meaningful conclusions about the impact the PR code will have on the data.

 Once we've completed this analysis, we can make any changes needed to the code, run `data-diff` again, and finally, ask for a PR review.